 Memphis is a city located by the Mississippi River in the Southwest of Tennessee.
 It is known for the soul, blues, and rock-and-roll music.
 Popular attractions are Sun Studios which is popular for producing famous artists; it has a long list of successful rock-and-roll artists like Elvis Presley, Johnny Cash, and B.B King.
+Not to mention the luxury Airbnbs and hotels with balconies to accommodate travelers.
 If you are feeling adventurous and you are hungry to travel more or want to explore further outside of Memphis, we got you covered!
 There are a lot of places to travel to right outside of Memphis, a short drive away.
 Scroll down as we have shortlisted the best weekend trips from Memphis, Tennessee, just for you.

 Alabama’s largest city, Birmingham, lies 395 km (245.4 mi) from Memphis.
 At the fringes of the Appalachians, Alabama boasts stunning landscapes.
 However, it’s the unique combination of historic charm and a diverse range of attractions that keep guests coming back.
 Visit commemorative sites including Birmingham Civil Rights National Monument, Kelly Ingram Park, and the Birmingham Civil Rights Institute.
 Families can spend a fun afternoon at Birmingham Zoo while outdoor enthusiasts can explore the many activities along the Cahaba River or check out various parks.
 Be sure not to leave this exciting Southern city without having a meal at one of its several James Beard award-winning and -nominated restaurants.
 Discover what makes Birmingham the Magic City on a spectacular weekend trip.